Move Welcome to Omarchy

 Backgrounds

-.
-If you want to add an extra background image to, say, the nord theme, you just put the file in ~/.config/omarchy/nord/backgrounds
+All the backgrounds for Omarchy live in ~/.config/omarchy/[theme]/backgrounds.
+If you want to add an extra background image to, say, the nord theme, you just put the file in ~/.config/omarchy/nord/backgrounds.

 You can do this most easily by going to Install > Style > Background in the Omarchy Menu.
 That'll bring up the folder where the backgrounds for that theme is stored.
-Hit Super + F
+Hit Super + Shift + F to start another file manager, find your background, copy it over.
+Now it'll be included in the cycle of backgrounds you can move between using Super + Ctrl + Space.

 You can find a huge collection of cool curated backgrounds on https://github.com/dharmx/walls.